 The Next AI Platform will feature live in-depth interviews with those are the forefront on both the technology creation and end user sides of the AI infrastructure spectrum.

-Our agenda as it is evolves will be posted below, but here is a quick peek at just a few of the speakers/interviewees/panelists for the day…
+The full agenda is below, but here is a quick peek at just a few of the speakers/interviewees/panelists for the day…

 Timothy Prickett Morgan (Host/Interviewer)